 First, the obvious stuff.
 You need some accounting software.
-My recommendation is QuickBooks.
+My recommendation is BQE CORE.
 It is both highly affordable and scalable.
-Also, when used properly, it’s a great tool to help you understand business and it doesn’t hurt that QuickBooks is the #1 rated small business accounting software.
+It’s a great tool to help you understand your business since it's part of a platform that includes business intelligence, time and expenses, project management, billing, and reporting.
 This is how you will manage your basic accounting needs such as taking care of your accounts payable (i.e., the bills you owe), as well as running financial reports such as the Balance Sheet and Income Statement.

 Note, please do your own research to find the best payroll company for your firm.
 They can do a lot more for you than just payroll but I’ll let them sell their own services.
 Frankly, I find the services worth every penny.
 It takes the burden away from you, the firm owner, so you can focus on what you do best.
 They are also responsible for making sure your payroll taxes and benefit contributions are paid on time so you don’t ever get penalized for late payments.